ArietidsZ/Video-RSS-Aggregator/README.md

 ## License

-MIT License - See LICENSE file for details.
+Apache 2.0 - See LICENSE file for details.

 ## Disclaimer